SeleniumHQ/docker-selenium/charts/selenium-grid/README.md

 By default, ingress is enabled without annotations set.
 If NGINX ingress controller is used, you need to set few annotations to override the default timeout values to avoid 504 errors (see [#1808](https://github.com/SeleniumHQ/docker-selenium/issues/1808)).
 Since in Selenium Grid the default of `SE_NODE_SESSION_TIMEOUT` and `SE_SESSION_REQUEST_TIMEOUT` is `300` seconds.

-In order to make user experience better, there are few annotations will be set by default if NGINX ingress controller is used.
+To make the user experience better, there are few annotations will be set by default if NGINX ingress controller is used.
 Mostly relates to timeouts and buffer sizes.

 If you are not using NGINX ingress controller, you can disable these default annotations by setting `ingress.nginx` to `nil` (aka null) via Helm CLI `--set ingress.nginx=null`) or via an override-values.yaml as below: